blessymoses/python-pixie-hollow/REST/readme.md

 - Never use it to add/update/retrieve resources
 - Almost always combined with parameters
 - Should not include body
+### Additional Verbs
+- `PATCH`: Similar to PUT, but with partial updates
+- `HEAD`: Same as GET, but without the body in the response, can be used as a pre-check to check if an entity exists
+- `OPTIONS`: Describes the available verbs for the URL
 ## URL Structure
 - defines the structure of the api's url
 - Should be self explanatory, consistent across the API, predictable